Gabriel Moreno Player Props: Diamondbacks vs. Guardians

 - The Guardians pitching staff ranks 27th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.
+- The Guardians have a 3.90 team ERA that ranks eighth across all league pitching staffs.

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (69 total, one per game).
+- The Guardians allow the 10th-fewest home runs in baseball (73 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.